Bool Operation¶

 Important Notes¶

-- Operation scope: For NOT a, input b is ignored.
+- For NOT a, the b input is ignored.

-- XOR behavior: a XOR b returns true only when exactly one of a or b is true.
+- XOR returns true only when exactly one of a or b is true.

-- Invalid operation handling: If an unknown operation is provided, the node returns false.
+- If an unknown operation is provided or an error occurs, the node returns false.

 Troubleshooting¶